sudeychenko/user-input-processor/README.md

 ## Conception

-### Deserializer
+### Denormalizer

-Deserializer is something that should be used to validate and deserialize data.
-It may also re-use other deserializers, which should be passed via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+Denormalizer is something that should be used to validate and denormalize data.
+It may also re-use other denormalizers, which should be passed via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

-* If deserialization was successful, deserializer may return anything: unmodified data, [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) or [value object](https://en.wikipedia.org/wiki/Value_object).
+* If denormalization was successful, denormalizer may return anything: unmodified data, [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) or [value object](https://en.wikipedia.org/wiki/Value_object).
-* If validation error happened (e.g. email has invalid format), deserializer throws [`ValidationError`](src/Exception/ValidationError.php) exception that has [`ConstraintViolationCollection`](src/ConstraintViolation/ConstraintViolationCollection.php).
+* If validation error happened (e.g. email has invalid format), denormalizer throws [`ValidationError`](src/Exception/ValidationError.php) exception that has [`ConstraintViolationCollection`](src/ConstraintViolation/ConstraintViolationCollection.php).

-The library is bundled with some basic deserializers for each type that may appear in JSON.
+The library is bundled with some basic denormalizers for each type that may appear in JSON.
 Most of them come with validation options inspired by [JSON Schema specification](https://json-schema.org/specification.html).
-Opinionated deserializers and constraint violations for emails, phone numbers, IP addresses and for other cases are out of scope of the library.
+Opinionated denormalizers and constraint violations for emails, phone numbers, IP addresses and for other cases are out of scope of the library.

 ### Constraint violation